EliAndrewC/l7r/setting/budgets.md

 | 1 Imperial Magistrate main office at the domain capital | 32 (1 Imperial magistrate + 1 karo + ~5 personal household + ~25 yoriki) | 3 (manifest clerks) | ~21 (~8 manor-security ashigaru + ~13 manor servants/clerical peasants) | ~56 |
 | **Total per Reiji-style vassal-house domain** | **~86** | **~39** | **~153** | **~278** |

-So within the Reiji domain, approximately **86 Imperial appointees** are working on Imperial business at any given time - the Imperial Magistrate themselves, the IM's traveling retinue and yoriki force, the yoriki manning the 6 provincial-city sub-stations, and the 24 relay-masters and waystation yoriki scattered across the ~12 waystations within the domain.
+So within the Reiji domain, approximately **86 Imperial appointees** are working on Imperial business at any given time - the Imperial Magistrate themselves, their traveling retinue and yoriki force, the yoriki manning the 6 provincial-city sub-stations, and the 24 relay-masters and waystation yoriki scattered across the ~12 waystations within the domain.

-Conversely, the Reiji domain commits approximately **39 of its own samurai** to locally-detailed Imperial-adjacent service: 3 at the IM's office in the capital (as manifest clerks) and ~36 across the waystations (as couriers, patrol leaders, and clerks).
+Conversely, the Reiji domain commits approximately **39 of its own samurai** to locally-detailed Imperial-adjacent service: 3 at the Imperial magistrate's office in the capital (as manifest clerks) and ~36 across the waystations (as couriers, patrol leaders, and clerks).
 At average ~Rank 3-4 (12 koku stipend), the clan budget burden for these detailed samurai is ~470 koku/year - a tiny fraction of Daimyo Hida no Reiji Isao's discretionary budget, but a continuing structural reminder of the domain's obligation to support Imperial infrastructure operating within its borders.
 These postings are well-regarded among Reiji's samurai because working alongside Imperial appointees confers prestige, access to the Imperial Magistrate's court, and a documented record of competent service that can be cited in promotion considerations.

 **Note on the multipliers used in this breakdown**: per [The two Empire-wide multipliers](#the-two-empire-wide-multipliers) above, this section uses **~400 MD** for waystations (geographic distribution by land area) and provincial-city sub-stations (sub-unit count), but **~284 actual domains** for the Imperial magistrate main office (one per the Emerald Charter) and for the samurai-pool quantities (outflow count, clan budget burden) discussed below.